-Art in Ad Places is a 52-week campaign of replacing advertisements with artwork.
-Each week, we partner with a new artist to install their work at a payphone kiosk in New York City.
+Art in Ad Places began as a 52-week campaign of replacing advertisements with artwork.
+Each week in 2017, we partnered with a new artist to install their work at a payphone in New York City.

 What We Believe

 - Outdoor advertising can be psychologically damaging.

 - Outdoor advertising is pushed on viewers without their consent.

 - Outdoor advertising marks underutilized venues for other messages.

 - By replacing advertisements with artwork, Art in Ad Places provides a public service and an alternative vision of our public environment.

 We launched in January 2017, installed at least one new poster each week for a year.
 As the campaign continues to evolve, you can keep up with our progress on this site, or on Instagram.

 New posters will pop up across New York City, primarily on the outside of payphones.